vivshankar/dune-privacy-demo/README.md

 9. Add the redirect URI as `http://localhost:3000/auth/callback` if you are running this locally.
 If you hosting this somewhere, replace the hostname and protocol as appropriate.

+10. Uncheck "Restrict Custom Scopes"

-10. Click Save.
+11. Click Save.

-11. In the Entitlements tab, choose `Automatic access for all users and groups`.
+12. In the Entitlements tab, choose `Automatic access for all users and groups`.
 Click Save.

-12. In the Privacy tab, add the Marketing, Profile Management and Shipping purposes.
+13. In the Privacy tab, add the Marketing, Profile Management and Shipping purposes.

 ### Setup the application